 Welcome to BBVA USA, Member FDIC.
+Compass Bank, an Alabama Banking association, changed its name to BBVA USA on June 10, 2019.
 This booklet contains your deposit account agreement and certain additional disclosure information.
 Please read this information carefully and keep it with your other financial records.

 Non-Consumer Deposit Account Agreement

 This Agreement covers any type of non-consumer deposit account (as defined below) you may have with us now or in future.
 By opening your account, by conducting any transaction involving your account, or by maintaining your account after receipt of this Agreement, or by obtaining services or products relating to this Agreement or your account, you agree to the terms of this Agreement.
 This Agreement incorporates, by reference, your signature card, your Relationship Summary form, the Account Terms & Conditions and any supplemental provisions we may provide concerning your account.
 This Agreement also includes any new or amended provisions and disclosures we may provide concerning your account.
 All of these documents together are a contract between you and us.